FluxCapacitor2/PrimalFearAlert/README.md

 1. Download this repository as a zip file by clicking [this link](https://github.com/FluxCapacitor2/PrimalFearAlert/archive/refs/heads/main.zip).
 2. Unzip the folder.
+3. Rename the folder to `PrimalFearAlert` (remove the `-main` suffix).
-3. Place it in your `.minecraft/config/ChatTriggers/modules/` folder.
+4. Place it in your `.minecraft/config/ChatTriggers/modules/` folder.
-4. Restart your game or type `/ct reload`.
+5. Restart your game or type `/ct reload`.

 ## Configuration